Hiking Mount Timpanogos Safely

 - Timpanogos Emergency Response Dive Squad

-- Will You Go to Hell If You Litter and Cut Across Switchbacks?
+- Will You Go to Hell If You Litter and Cut Across Switchbacks? (well, it seems likely that the Almighty gets quite perturbed by those things)

 - The Hayduke Trail, the Pacific Crest Trail, and the Oregon Coast Trail (other great hikes in the western United States)